 Rebecca (Becky) Hays

 Rebecca (Becky) Hays joined Cook’s Illustrated in 2000 and has worked on various magazine, book, and website projects.
-She is the managing editor of Cook’s Illustrated and on-screen test cook for America’s Test Kitchen.
+She is the managing editor of Cook’s Illustrated and an on-screen test cook for America’s Test Kitchen.
 A graduate of the Natural Gourmet Institute for Food and Health in Manhattan, Rebecca has worked in several professional kitchens and taught cooking classes to adults.
 Prior to her work in the food industry, Rebecca spent several years working on a securities trading floor.
 She holds degrees in economics and French from Fairfield University in Connecticut.
-She lives in Bedford, Mass., with her husband, Chris, and her son, Nate.
+She lives in Bedford, Massachusetts, with her husband, Chris, and her son, Nate.

 Bryan Roof is a senior editor for Cook’s Country and is an on-screen test cook for America’s Test Kitchen.
 He began working as a test cook for Cook’s Illustrated in 2006 and has worked on various magazine, book, and website projects.
 He holds an A.A.S. degree from Johnson and Wales University and a B.S. in food and nutrition from Framingham State University, and is a registered dietitian.
 Bryan’s culinary career took him into the kitchens of some of the East Coast’s best restaurants before landing in Boston in 2001.
-He lives in Arlington, Mass., with his wife, Cristina, and budding foodies Nolan, Layla, and Tanner.
+He lives in Arlington, Massachusetts, with his wife, Cristina, and budding foodies Nolan, Layla, and Tanner.

 Jack Bishop is the editorial director of America’s Test Kitchen.
 He joined the staff of Cook’s Magazine in 1988 and helped with the launch of Cook’s Illustrated in 1993.
-He established the tasting protocols used in America’s Test Kitchen and has authored dozens of articles for the magazine.
+He established the tasting protocols used at America’s Test Kitchen and has authored dozens of articles for the magazine.
 Jack directed the launch of Cook’s Country magazine and oversees editorial operations at both magazines.
-He is the tasting lab expert on America’s Test Kitchen, the top-rated public television cooking show, now in its 13th season, and Cook’s Country from America’s Test Kitchen.
+He is the tasting lab expert on America’s Test Kitchen, the top-rated public television cooking show, now in its 14th season, and Cook’s Country from America’s Test Kitchen.
 Jack edited The Best Recipe (1999) and established the book division at America’s Test Kitchen.
 He is the author of several cookbooks, including A Year in a Vegetarian Kitchen, Vegetables Every Day, The Complete Italian Vegetarian Cookbook, Pasta e Verdura, and Lasagna.
 Jack’s wife, Lauren Chattman, is a cookbook author and former pastry chef.
 They have two daughters.

 Adam Ried is the keeper of the Equipment Corner on America’s Test Kitchen and Cook’s Country from America’s Test Kitchen.
 During his 10-year tenure as an editor for Cook’s Illustrated, Adam developed and edited recipes, wrote feature stories, and contributed to many other sections of the magazine, including the popular Quick Tips.
 Adam bore primary responsibility for Cook’s Illustrated’s highly respected kitchen-equipment testing and ingredient-tasting features.
-Now a contributor to Cook’s Country magazine and the cooking columnist for the Sunday Boston Globe Magazine, Adam has taught cooking and food writing, written for local, national, and international publications; and consulted for restaurants, kitchen-equipment manufacturers, and other food-related businesses.
+Now a contributor to Cook’s Country magazine and the cooking columnist for the Sunday Boston Globe Magazine, Adam has taught cooking and food writing; written for local, national, and international publications; and consulted for restaurants, kitchen-equipment manufacturers, and other food-related businesses.
 He is a graduate of Macalester College and the culinary certificate program at Boston University.

 John “Doc” Willoughby

-John "Doc" Willoughby was the original executive editor of Cook’s Illustrated when the magazine was founded in 1993.
+John “Doc” Willoughby was the original executive editor of Cook’s Illustrated when the magazine was founded in 1993.
 In 2001, he moved to New York to take the job of executive editor at Gourmet magazine, a position that he held until the fall of 2009.
 In February 2010, he returned to America’s Test Kitchen to assume the job of executive editor for magazines.
 John is also the coauthor, with chef Chris Schlesinger, of nine cookbooks, including the award-winning The Thrill of the Grill and How to Cook Meat.
 He has taught graduate-level courses in food writing at both Boston University and the Radcliffe Seminars at Harvard College, as well as at the Culinary Institute of America at Greystone.
-John has written about food and travel for a wide range of national magazines; presently writes the “Power Ingredients” column for the New York Times Dining section, and has lectured widely on food, politics, and culture.
+John has written about food and travel for a wide range of national magazines; presently he writes the “Power Ingredients” column for the New York Times Dining section, and has lectured widely on food, politics, and culture.